 1. Navigate to "Sending > SMS Messaging", then click "Continue".

-2. Choose if you would like to send SMS Messages from a dedicated number at $5/month or use a generic/shared number at no additional cost.
+2. Choose if you would like to send SMS Messages from a dedicated number or use a generic/shared number at no additional cost.
 A USA dedicated number is required to send SMS messages to the USA or Canada.

 - Shared numbers: by default, SMS messages are sent through a shared pool of usually 4-digit phone numbers.